The Project will support Kormotech LLC working capital financing in response to COVID-19 impact.

-The Project is expected to help ensure that the transition impact under the previous project remains achievable and, once achieved, is preserved.
+The Project is expected to help ensure that the transition impact under the recent project with Kormotech Group remains achievable and, once achieved, is preserved.
 The original transition impact stems from the following:

-- Integrated quality: Making the cross-border greenfield investment of a Ukrainian company, through the construction of a new production facility located in Lithuania.
+- Integrated quality: Supporting the first cross-border green-field investment of this Ukrainian company through the construction of a new production facility located in Lithuania.